Tree Assessments for Bay Area Real Estate

 For Buyer's Agents: The Due Diligence Play

 Standard home inspections don't cover trees.
-And on the Peninsula, trees aren't just landscaping — they're regulated assets with real financial implications.
+And in the Bay Area, trees aren't just landscaping β they're regulated assets with real financial implications.
 A $600 due diligence report can prevent your client from inheriting $30,000 in hidden tree liabilities.

 How It Works